naver/svc/README.md

 "Views" and "CT" can be reused in different Screens.
 (It means it has same look or same usecase and proccess)

-If you want to reuse you should  "SvcScreen" or "Abstract Screen (implements SvcScreen)"
+If you want to reuse you should refer your screen as "SvcScreen" or make "Abstract Screen (implements SvcScreen)" with common methods then refere the "Abstract Screen".